Enter his gates with thanksgiving; go into his courts with praise. Give thanks to him and praise his name. Psalm 100:4 NLT

 ** I found a funny, relevant video of Zig Ziglar telling a story about gratitude that I thought you would enjoy!**

-Practical tips for How to be Grateful When Christmas is Hard:
+How to be Grateful When Christmas is Hard:

 Journaling has been one of the most powerful ways to see how God has moved in my life.
 The entries have become “Stones of Remembrance” of all the blessings I can be thankful for.
 I encourage you to try it today.
 The writing doesn’t have to be long (unless you want it to be!).
 It’s really just a way for you to jot down your thoughts for the day.